lucabriguglia/Atles/docs/Themes.md

 ![Classic](assets/img/classic-theme.png)

-Remember to add the new Theme in app settings as explained above in order for MyTheme to be selectable in Site Settings:
+Remember to add the new Theme in app settings as explained above in order for it to be selectable in Site Settings:

 ![Site Settings - Theme](assets/img/admin-settings-theme.png)